WICG/turtledove/FLEDGE.md

 The arguments to this function are:

 *   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`
-*   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction. `topLevelSeller`, `topLevelSellerSignals`, and `modifiedBid` are only present for component auctions, while `componentSeller` is only present for top-level auctions when the winner came from a component auction. `modifiedBid` is the bid value a component auction's `scoreAd()` script passes to the top-level auction. `topLevelSellerSignals` is the output of the top-level seller's ReportResult() method:
+*   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction.
+    *   `topLevelSeller`, `topLevelSellerSignals`, and `modifiedBid` are only present for component auctions, while `componentSeller` is only present for top-level auctions when the winner came from a component auction.
+    *   `modifiedBid` is the bid value a component auction's `scoreAd()` script passes to the top-level auction.
+    *   `topLevelSellerSignals` is the output of the top-level seller's ReportResult() method.
+    *   `highestScoringOtherBid` is the value of a bid with the second highest score in the auction.
+It may be greater than `bid` since it's a bid instead of a score, and a higher bid value may get a lower score.
+If there was only one bid, it will be 0.
+In the case of a tie, it will be randomly chosen from all bids with the second highest score, excluding the winning bid if the winning bid had the same score.
+A component seller's reportWin() function will be passed a bid with the second highest score in the component auction, not the top-level auction.
+It is not reported to top-level sellers in a multi-SSP case because we expect a top-level auction in this case to be first-price auction only:

     ```
     { 'topWindowHostname': 'www.example-publisher.com',